 The stand is very nice and holds the ride armor up very well, however the included flying stand attachment is kind of a joke; it has no tension whatsoever in the joint that swivels so holding any sort of flying pose is impossible.

 As you can see from the review it’s a real mixed bag.
-The fit, finish and over all look of this Mega House release is excellent in both modes but getting it there and back is a bit of a pain.
+The fit, finish and overall look of this Mega House release is excellent in both modes but getting it there and back is a bit of a pain.
 However if you want a more palpable toy experience I would wait and see what Beagle or Toynami bring us later this year in a larger 1/10 scale vs this 1/15th scale release.
-All others that like a display piece, I say go for it - just know what your getting before you buy.
+All others that like a display piece, I say go for it - just know what you're getting before you buy.

 |Posted 27 March, 2008 - 11:47 by collectdx|